drocheam/optrace/docs/source/usage/image.rst

    bins, vals = img.profile(y=0.25)

-The function returns a tuple of the histogram bin edges and the histogram values, both one dimensional numpy arrays.
+The function returns the histogram bin edges and a list of profiles.
+The latter consists of either a single numpy array (scalar images) or the R, G, B channel profiles (colored images).
-Note that the bin array is larger by one element.
+Note that the bin edge array is larger than the profile arrays by one element.

 .. _image_saving: